azmigproject/MagentoOnAzure/ExistingPackageDeployment/README.md

 ### Check your deployment
-Once the deployment succeed,go to the installedUrl given as output when ARM template installed magento successfully
+The installedUrl output provided by the ARM template upon successful deployment can be used to verify the deployment.